MGreenwood/Mothership/MothershipVision.md

 The action of connecting to and syncing with a project.
 "Beaming into" a project either syncs an existing local copy or creates a new one.
 Once beamed in, you're live-connected to the project's collaborative space.

 ### Rift
 A parallel development dimension within a project.
-Traditional "branches" but with real-time collaboration.
-Multiple developers can work within the same rift, seeing each other's changes as they happen.
+Like Git branches, but with real-time collaboration and integrated chat.
+Multiple developers can work within the same rift, seeing each other's changes and discussing them in context - all preserved as part of the development history.

 ### Checkpoint
 Automatic snapshots of your work.
 Every file save, every meaningful change is checkpointed without manual intervention.
-You can navigate through time within your rift's history.
+You can navigate through time within your rift's history, including seeing the conversations that led to each change.

+### Wormhole
+A **live preview bridge** connecting two or more rifts, allowing developers to see exactly how their separate features will integrate **before** converging them permanently.
+Think of it as a "test merge" that you can establish and dissolve instantly without affecting the source rifts.

 ### Convergence
 The process of merging rifts back together.
-Unlike traditional merging, this is assisted by the continuous checkpoint history and real-time collaboration data.

-### Wormhole
-A temporary bridge connecting two active rifts, allowing developers to test how changes from different development dimensions interact in real-time.
-Wormholes enable cross-rift compatibility testing without permanent merging, letting teams validate that their separate features work together before convergence.
-Think of it as a "preview merge" that can be established and dissolved instantly.
+Unlike traditional merging, this can be guaranteed to work perfectly when teams have already resolved all conflicts collaboratively within wormholes.

 ## User Workflows